 “You look about thirty,” Ramirez explained.
 “I wasn’t kidding when I said you looked like a teenager before, either.”

 Arthur looked down at his hands.
 The scars on his hands were back.
-He recognized the marks on his left hand from the time he was tortured by the Russian Mafia and also the almost invisible glass cut from when Eames set Arthur on the kitchen counter and Arthur stuck his hand through a wine glass when Eames unzipped Arthur’s trousers with his teeth.
+He recognized the marks on his left hand from the time he was tortured by the Russian Mafia and also the almost invisible glass cut from when Eames set Arthur on the kitchen counter and Arthur stuck his hand through a champagne flute when Eames unzipped Arthur’s trousers with his teeth.

 “Oh,” Arthur murmured, surprised.
 “Well,” he said, seeing no reason to lie completely.
 “Have you ever met someone who fell into limbo?” he asked.